Internet DRAFT - draft-daboo-caldav-attachments

 modification of the targeted calendar object resource, the

-server MUST return a 200 HTTP status response.
-It is
+server MUST return an appropriate HTTP success status

-expected that the client will immediately reload the calendar
+response.
+It is expected that the client will immediately

 In the following example, the client deletes an existing attachment